JGAVEN/Lego-GPT/README.md

    The script first attempts an offline install and fetches from the registry if needed.
    Run it once with network access (`pnpm install --dir frontend` works too) so future lints and dev builds work offline.
+   Running it before this first networked install will show a message explaining that the pnpm store is missing.
    Run `npm run lint` after editing UI code.
 CI also runs this lint step automatically.
 4. Run `python -m unittest discover -v` before pushing.
 The test suite uses Python's built-in `unittest` module—no need for `pytest`.